h4sh5/optar-fork/README.md

 ## What is Optar?

 Optar stands for OPTical ARchiver.
 It's a codec for encoding data on paper or free software 2D barcode in other words.
-Optar fits 200kB on an A4 page, then you print it with a laser printer (at 600dpi for best results).
+Optar fits 200kB on an A4 page, then you print it with a laser printer (at 600dpi+ printing, 1200dpi+ scanning for best results).
 If you want to read the recording, scan it with a scanner and feed into the decoder program.
 A practical level of reliability is ensured using forward error correction code (FEC).
 Automated processing of page batches facilitates storage of files larger than 200kB.

 Old README: